Information for applicants, new and current students.

 Here you'll find a comprehensive list of questions and answers regarding our COVID-19 measures and updated policies for current and new students.
 For the latest updates on the overall situation for our Berlin-based institute, including our access policy for our facilities and travel restrictions, please reference the information below.

 Our team are all available online as normal.
-Our applications for the 2021 summer courses and longer courses will open in November 2020.
-From the opening of the application submissions period, any applications submitted before April 30, 2021 are considered priority applications and will receive a guaranteed place on their course of choice.
+Our applications for the 2022 short courses and longer courses will open in November 2021.
+From the opening of the application submissions period, any applications submitted before April 30, 2022 are considered priority applications and will receive a guaranteed place on their course of choice.
+The standard application for all long courses is June 30th.
+After the 30th deadline any remaining spots will be given on a first come first serve basis, please reach out to firstname.lastname@example.org for updates on your preferred course.

 If you make an enrolment payment (and a single tuition fee payment) to guarantee your place on any of our courses and you are unable to attend the course for any reason directly related to the Coronavirus outbreak, we will offer a full refund of your monies, as per the following situations: